-Cover two baking sheets with parchment paper and, in a double boiler, melt the remaining 20-ounces of chocolate.
+- Cover two baking sheets with parchment paper and, in a double boiler, melt the remaining 12-ounces of chocolate.

-Remove the firm ganache from the refrigerator and use a 1-inch ice-cream scoop to scoop out about 5 dozen truffles, placing them on one of the parchment-covered baking sheets.
+- Remove the firm ganache from the refrigerator and use a 1-inch cookie scoop to scoop out about 5 dozen truffles, placing them on one of the parchment-covered baking sheets.
 Now place the shaped truffles in the refrigerator for at least 30 minutes.

-Once set, you can put each truffle into a cute paper cup!
+- Once set, you can put the truffles in paper truffle cups.